 well adapted to these foods.
 This is not to say we should not eat

-healthy carbohydrate foods such as vegetables, nuts, berries or some dairy foods as tolerated.
+healthy carbohydrate foods such as vegetables, nuts, berries, whole grains, or some dairy foods as tolerated.

 There are many people who do have a higher carbohydrate tolerance than others but they are not in the majority.
 200 to 300 grams of carbohydrate per day is a very high intake for most people.
 For those with a strong carbohydrate intolerance, the best adrenal fatigue diet is a truly low carb, ketogenic diet where fat is the primary fuel for energy.
 A ketogenic diet, one that promotes dietary ketosis, is usually one where the daily intake of carbs, not counting fiber, is 50 grams per day or less.
 The Atkins diet is a well-known example of a ketogenic diet.